What kinds of plastic can I recycle in Sioux Falls?

 So What Can I Recycle?

-Plastic bottles, tubs, jugs and bagged plastic bags can be recycled in Sioux Falls.
+Plastic bottles, tubs, and jugs can be recycled in Sioux Falls.
 These can all be made into new items and can be sorted out in our recycling process.
 Anything that does not fit into these categories are a No.

 Here are some items we get asked about a lot that are on the NO list: